-As of 7/13/2017

-9AM-NOON: INSTRUCTIONS

-Wed.
-Aug 23
+1-6PM: TEAM PROJECT Location :Interaction Salon, TechnoAlliance Complex

-Barriers to Entry -- Intellectual Property

-Every new technology entering the market needs some breathing room from competition, to allow it time to develop and gain acceptance and to allow it to be priced to reflect the value it delivers.
+Day 3 Wed.
+Aug 21 9AM-NOON: INSTRUCTIONS Location : Interaction Salon, TechnoAlliance Complex Barriers to Entry Intellectual Property Every new technology entering the market needs some breathing room from competition, to allow it time to develop and gain acceptance and to allow it to be priced to reflect the value it delivers.
 Technologies usually rely on intellectual property protection to provide this room to grow.
 We will discuss the most important barriers to competitive entry - patents, copyrights, trademarks and trade secrets.

-Patent Due Diligence

-Has someone come up with the idea before - what the Patent Office will call "Prior Art"?
+Patent Due Diligence Has someone come up with the idea before - what the Patent Office will call "Prior Art"?
 Or have people got so close to our idea that the Patent Office will determine that our invention is obvious?
 This guidance will cover how we do this initial determination.

-1-2PM: CASE STUDY

-The Langer Laboratory: Commercializing Science

-MIT's Robert Langer is the ultimate serial academic entrepreneur.
-He has founded 25 companies and has 238 issued US patents, starting to get him into the Thomas Edison league of US inventors.
-He has established a spin-out model where one or two post-doctoral fellows develop the scientific base of the company and translate their know-how to the company by joining the company as the CTO.
+NOON-1PM: LUNCH BREAK Location : Alliance Hall, TechnoAlliance Complex The Langer Laboratory: Commercializing Science MIT's Robert Langer is the ultimate serial academic entrepreneur.
+He has founded 25 companies and has 238 issued US patents, starting to get him into the Company and translate their know-how to the company by joining the company as the CTO.
 Langer chairs the SAB and guides the company in its initial stages of technical development.
 Langer has a well established relationship with the Boston VC community and his endorsement usually guarantees that the company will receive venture capital funding.

-5:00-6:00pm Team Meetings with Professor Stevens

-9AM-NOON: INSTRUCTIONS

-Thur.
-Aug 24

-Licensing
+2-6PM: TEAM PROJECT Location :Interaction Salon, TechnoAlliance Complex The Canter Company Salon, TechnoAlliance Complex Accenter of Salon, TechnoAlliance Complex Accenter of the company will receive venture capital funding.
+Company as the CTO.
+Langer chairs the SAB and guides the company in its initial stages of technical development.
+Langer h

-In addition to the protection of intellectual assets, the successful management of intellectual property also involves prowess in trading intellectual assets.
+Day 4 Thur.
+Aug 22 9AM-NOON: INSTRUCTIONS Location :Interaction Salon, TechnoAlliance Complex Licensing In addition to the protection of intellectual assets, the successful management of intellectual property also involves prowess in trading intellectual assets.
 This guidance examines this topic by reviewing the basic legal and managerial dimensions of licensing intellectual property.
-Topics covered include: introduction to the legal framework for licensing in the United States and internationally; procedures for licensing out intellectual property; procedures for licensing in intellectual property; cross-licensing, cooperation and competition; linking licensing strategy to intellectual property protection; and, linking licensing strategy to overall corporate strategy.

-Barriers to Entry -- Intellectual Property, Part II

-Although patent protection is the most common form of IP protection used by universities, some of the other forms of IP - Copyrights, Trademarks and Trade Secrets - are sometimes important to universities.
+Topics covered include: introduction to the legal framework for licensing in the United States and internationally; procedures for licensing out intellectual property; procedures for licensing in intellectual property; cross-licensing, cooperation and competition; linking licensing strategy to overall corporate strategy. and competition; inking licensing strategy to intellectual property protection; and, linking licensing strategy to overall corporate strategy.
+Barriers to Entry Intellectual Property, Part II Although patent protection is the most common form of IP protection used by universities, some of the other forms of IP - Copyrights, Trademarks and Trade Secrets - are sometimes important to universities.
+NOON-1PM: LUNCH BREAK Location : Alliance Hall, TechnoAlliance Complex 1-6PM: TEAM PROJECT Location : Interaction Salon, TechnoAlliance Complex